GerasimGerasimov/GerasimGerasimov/README.md

 - 👋 Hi, I’m @GerasimGerasimov
-- i have graduate "Engineer of Electrical drive and Automation" of Tomsk Polytechnical University.
+- i have graduate "Engineer of Electrical drive and Automation" of Tomsk Polytechnical University at 1998.
-Most of my time (since 2002) i'm developing an architectures and writing a code of the embedded applications of hardware using C, C++ for ARM-based platforms.
+- Most of my time (since 2002) i'm developing architectures and writing a code of the embedded applications using C, C++ mostly for ARM-based platforms.
-My devices specific area is: electric motor dirve, excitation systems of power plant generators, operator panels (displays) and other devices of industrial control systems.
+My devices specific area is: electric motor drive, excitation systems of power plant generators, operator panels (displays) and other devices of industrial control systems.
-- Since 2016 i'm paying close my attention to WEB-technology applied to Embeded Devises (control by WEB, representation data from devices to WEB) for that i had mastered Node.JS, TypeScript, React.js, Vue.js, Git, CI/CD and cetera.
+- Since 2016 i'm paying close my attention to WEB-technology applied to Embedded Devices (control by WEB, representation data from devices to WEB) for that i had mastered Node.JS, TypeScript, React.js, Vue.js, Git, CI/CD and cetera.
 After a lot of fussing around Debian-based Raspberry , I figured out some features of Linux :-)
 - 👀 I’m interested in:
 to code my "zero-programming" IoT project
 1) Node.js microservices to get gathering devices data by  standart industrial fielbuses and to represent these data like as humanreadable tags